mike-art123/fortune-app-sprint04/SPRINT-04B-TRIGGER.md

 4. Repository switched to public (Actions startup failures on private repo — diagnosing account/billing vs service outage).
 This commit retriggers both workflows after the visibility change.

+5. Account upgraded to GitHub Pro (2026-07-19).
+Retriggering both workflows to test whether the account-level Actions restriction is lifted now that the account is on a paid plan.